sitebay/docs/articles/guides/platform/manager/grafana-fast-as-possible/index.md

 ## Click on a dot on the map
 Then click on a row, then click View User Events to see the posthog events

-With Grafana on Site Bay, you can:
+With Grafana on SiteBay, you can:

 Monitor site performance and user engagement in real-time.
 Analyze traffic sources, page views, and user interactions to make informed decisions.